 You switch on your oven to grill some meat but then you notice your oven element sparking.
 What could be the cause of this and how do you stop it?
 Could this also be a fire or electric hazard?
 We’ll dig a little deeper into it in this article.

-An oven element starts to spark when the insulation on it breaks down over time due to wear and tear after multiple uses.
+An oven element starts to spark when its insulation breaks down over time due to wear and tear after multiple uses.
 When this happens, the inner wire becomes exposed and touches the body of the stove.
 This then causes a short and subsequently the sparks that you see.

 It can be scary to witness sparks coming out of your oven.
 There’s both the possibility of fire and electric shock if you are not careful.

-You need o handle it the right way in order to avoid these catastrophic outcomes.
+You need to handle it the right way to avoid these catastrophic outcomes.
 To better understand this issue, let’s look at exactly what happens when your oven starts producing sparks.

 Let’s start by looking at how a heating element works in order to have a clear understanding of the causes of this problem.

-When electric current is passed through the rod, the rod heats up.
-As we all know, when matter is heated, it expands and when it cools it contracts.
+When an electric current is passed through the rod, the rod heats up.
+As we all know, when the matter is heated, it expands, and when it cools, it contracts.

-When this heating and cooling happens over a long period of time, the heating rod may push through the insulation eventually touching the outer metal tubing.
+When this heating and cooling happens over a long period, the heating rod may push through the insulation, eventually touching the outer metal tubing.